glanceapp/community-widgets/widgets/algal-bloom-update/readme.md

   - **Positive (green)**: Good conditions
   - **Negative (red)**: Potential issues

-## API URL for beach
+> [!NOTE]

-Use the developer tools inside your browser of choice to get the api endpoint for your beach.
+> Use the developer tools inside your browser of choice to get the api endpoint for your beach.

+## Preview

 ## Widget YAML